Call for Nominations

 For more information and nomination guidelines, please visit www.gallery.ca/whats-on/sobey-art-award/sobey-art-award-nominations.

 The Sobey Art Foundation was established in 1981 with a mandate to carry on the work of entrepreneur and business leader, the late Frank H. Sobey, to collect and preserve representative examples of 19th- and 20th-century Canadian art.
 In one of the finest private collections of its kind, the Sobey Art Foundation has assembled outstanding examples from Canadian Masters such as Cornelius Krieghoff, Tom Thomson and J. E. H. MacDonald.
 The collection is on view in the former home of Frank Sobey and his wife Irene in Pictou County, Nova Scotia.

 About the National Gallery of Canada

 The National Gallery of Canada is home to the most important collections of historical and contemporary Canadian art.
-The Gallery also maintains Canada's premier collection of European Art from the 14th to the 21st century, as well as important works of American, Asian and Indigenous Art and renowned international collections of prints, drawings and photographs.
-In 2015, the National Gallery of Canada established the Canadian Photography Institute, a global multidisciplinary research center dedicated to the history, evolution and future of photography.
+The Gallery also maintains Canada’s premier collection of European Art from the 14th to the 21st centuries, as well as important works of American, Asian and Indigenous Art and renowned international collections of prints, drawings and photographs.
+In 2015, the National Gallery of Canada established the Canadian Photography Institute, a global multidisciplinary research centre dedicated to the history, evolution and future of photography.
 Created in 1880, the National Gallery of Canada has played a key role in Canadian culture for well over a century.
 Among its principal missions is to increase access to excellent works of art for all Canadians.
-For more information, visit gallery.ca and follow us on Twitter @gallerydotca
+For more information, visit gallery.ca and follow us on Twitter, Facebook, YouTube and Instagram.